Seon-hee Myong

 • Opportunities to perform on stage as a soloist or in chamber groups

-During her career, Seon-hee has won prizes and awards such as the Helena Rubinstein Award and the William Patscheck Award.
-She has frequently performed both as a soloist and with chamber music groups in North America, South America, Europe and Asia.
-Seon-hee has recorded a CD with cellist, Lluís Claret, titled Homage a Pau Casals.
+From 1988 to 1990, Seon-hee Myong was an assistant professor at the State University of New York.
+During her career, Seon-hee has won several awards and recognitions such as the Helena Rubinstein Award and the William Patscheck Award.
+She has frequently performed concerts both as a soloist and with chamber music groups in North America, South America, Europe and Asia.
+Seon-hee has recorded a CD with cellist Lluís Claret, called Homage to Pau Casals.
 She has also recorded with German, Swiss and Korean radio studios.

-Since the creation of the AIMS FOUNDATION in 2015, Seon-hee continues to dedicate a good portion of her time performing at social and charity concerts (hospitals, homes for the elderly, centers for disabled etc.).
+In 2014, she made an acclaimed debut with the Changwon Philharmonic Orchestra performing Beethoven’s Emperor Concerto.
+Since the creation of the AIMS FOUNDATION in 2015, Seon-hee continues to dedicate much of her time to performing at social and charitable concerts (hospitals, homes for the elderly, centers for vulnerable groups, etc.).